Business

 You would, however, be likely to launch a cyberattack a few days before or after your last day.
 If you still have your company e-mail and VPN login (and they still work), you could get into your ex-company’s servers from the comfort of your home.

-As a business owner, you should take measures to prevent disgruntled and malicious employees from compromising your company’s IT and network infrastructure.
 Start by limiting privileged access to sensitive data, such as intellectual property, personally identifiable information and customer details.
 Then, immediately revoke the access rights of employees who resign or leave your company without notice.
+And remember to dispose of drives you’re no longer using, these can be used for malicious scams or cause consumer privacy breaches.
+It’s always best to employ a hard drive destruction service to ensure the data is gone.

 Also, try getting cloud software that can back up and protect your data.
 You could, for instance, purchase and download an Office 365 e-mail backup solution to make sure that your e-mail data stays protected and is easily recoverable in the event of a cyberattack or a security threat.